justprateek/medic_bot/data/nlu/nlu-med.md

 - i am not able to sleep due to shortness of breathe
 - i am wheezing more due to cough and cold
 - i am wheezing more due to flu
+- i think i have bronchial asthma
+- problematic bronchial asthma suffering
+- i am suffering from bronchial asthma
+- i have been recently suffering with bronchial asthma

 ## intent:problem_arthritis
 - joint pain, tenderness and stiffness